- Simple monthly contracts and your first month’s cover is free, up to $100. Ts&Cs apply.

 If you drive a second-hand car, that’s relatively cheap, you may be better off settling for one of the following:

-- Third party property damage cover.
+- Third party cover.
 This is the most basic level of optional car insurance available in New Zealand.
 It provides financial protection when you cause damage to other people’s vehicles or property.

 - Third party fire and theft cover.
-A mid-range policy option, this type of insurance includes third party property damage cover and protects your vehicle against fire and theft.
+A mid-range policy option, this type of insurance includes property damage cover and protects your vehicle against fire and theft.

 Both of these options allow you to maintain a certain level of protection for your vehicle, but for a more affordable cost than comprehensive cover.